 Alcohol is one of the most well-established risk factors for breast cancer.
-Consuming even as few as three to six drinks per week increases the risk of breast cancer by 15% compared to not drinking, according to one study.
-Wine is no less harmful than beer or hard liquor.
+Wine, including red wine , is no less harmful than beer or hard liquor.
 The potentially beneficial resveratrol content of red wine does not effectively counteract the cancer-promoting effects of its alcohol content.

 Women who are fast metabolizers of alcohol (and therefore "can't hold their liquor") have a higher risk of breast cancer from alcohol consumption than slow metabolizers.
 It has also been shown that having multiple drinks in one day increases breast cancer risk more than having the same number of drinks spaced over a week.
 Now a major new prospective study has confirmed the link between binge drinking and markedly heightened breast cancer risk.